azurecitadel/azurecitadel/content/arc/servers-hack/proctor/policy.md

 * Deploy the Log Analytics agent to the Azure Arc virtual machines
 * Deploy the Dependency agent to the Azure Arc virtual machines

-The built-in Policy Initiative **Enable Azure Monitor for VMs** includes the Policy Definitions to deploy both the Log Analytics agents and Dependency agents for Windows and Linux Azure Arc machines.
+The built-in Policy Initiative **Enable Azure Monitor for VMs** includes Policy Definitions to deploy the Log Analytics agents and Dependency agents for Windows and Linux Azure Arc machines.

 In the portal, browse to the **Policy** blade and **Definitions**.
-Search for `"monitor"`, and select the built-in Policy Initiative named **Enable Azure Monitor for VMs**.
+Search for `monitor`, select the built-in Policy Initiative named `Enable Azure Monitor for VMs`.

-**Assign** the initiative, choosing the lab subscription as the **Scope** (note, it can also apply to Management Groups or Resource Groups).
+**Assign** the initiative, choosing your subscription as the **Scope** (Note: policy can also apply to Management Group or Resource Group scope).

-From the Parameters tab, select the Log Analytics workspace created above.
+From the Parameters tab, select the `arc-hack-workspace-team1` Log Analytics workspace created above.

 From the Remediation tab, choose **UK South** as the Managed identity location.